pnp/sp-dev-fx-webparts/.github/CONTRIBUTING.md

 # Contribution Guidance

-If you'd like to contribute to this repository, please read the following guidelines.
+If you'd like to contribute to these samples, please read the following guidelines.
 Contributors are more than welcome to share your learnings with others from centralized location.

 ## Code of Conduct